 Coconut oil is already well known for its amazing nutritional and beauty-enhancing properties.
 The saturated fats found in coconut oil can be excellent for the body.
 And just like coconut oil, coconut water contains some pretty incredible health benefits of its own.
 This healthy drink improves hydration, which offers a cascade of benefits.

 What Drinking Coconut Water Does for the Body

-In a 2002 study aimed to compare water, sports drinks, and coconut water, eight participants were asked to choose one drink out of the group after a workout.
+In a 2002 study aimed to compare plain water, sports drinks, and coconut water, eight participants were asked to choose one drink out of the group after a workout.
 Researchers found all three of the beverages to be equally hydrating, but those who drank coconut water experienced significantly less nausea and felt less full.
-(Source) However, most studies have shown that water is still the best choice for hydration.
+(2) However, most studies have shown that water is still the best choice for hydration.

 Lowers Blood Pressure

 According to the American Heart Association, adding appropriate amounts of potassium to one’s diet can help maintain a healthy blood pressure, or lower a high blood pressure, because it balances the effects of sodium.
 Daily consumption of coconut water, which also contains potassium, could therefore also reduce blood pressure.

 In a 2005 study, subjects who drank coconut water daily for two weeks showed a reduction in both systolic and diastolic blood pressure by 71% and 29% respectively.
 But the subjects who drank only water showed no improvement.
 So, we see, it helps control hypertension.
 (3)

 In addition to helping control hypertension, coconut water helps balance cholesterol values.
 In fact, tests performed on a group of rats found that coconut water helped to decrease their total cholesterol, triglyceride levels, and LDL cholesterol.
 More specifically, it reduced the cholesterol found in their hearts.